 The very concept of schadenfreude.
-The word originates in German and means "mishap-joy", enjoying of misfortune of the others.
+The word originates in German and means "mishap-joy", enjoying the misfortune of the others.
 People with high oxytocin levels are liable to schadenfreude.

 Psychopaths feel no remorse and are not afraid of being punished, and thus indulge every whim they have, not caring about what happens to others.
 In fact, doing criminal things often gives them a rush that many become addicted to.

-Averted with one of the biggest, one might say, deadliest sins: Envy, which had never made anyone happier.
+Averted with one of the biggest, one might say, deadliest sins: Envy, which has never made anyone happier.

 Played straight when the target of envy suffers, leading to a schadenfreude.